celer-network/sgn-v2-networks/docs/validator.md

 Backup the generated `$HOME/.sgnd/config/node_key.json` and `$HOME/.sgnd/config/priv_validator_key.json` securely.
 Make sure the keys are **never** committed to any repo.

 3. Fill out the `moniker` field in `config/config.toml` with your `node-name`.
-Fill out the `external_address` field with `<public-ip:26656>`, where the `public-ip` is the public IP of the EC2 machine to host the node.
+Fill out the `external_address` field with `<public-ip:26656>`, where the `public-ip` is the public IP of the EC2 machine hosting the node.
 Currently, the Celer foundation nodes restrict the access to port 26656, so please **report your public IP to the Celer team** to get whitelisted.

 4. Add a Cosmos SDK / Tendermint validator account: